andrewn-net/weather-function/README.md

 $ slack deploy
 ```

-When deploying for the first time, you'll be prompted to
-[create a new link trigger](#creating-triggers) for the deployed version of your
-app.
-When that trigger is invoked, the workflow should run just as it did when
-developing locally (but without requiring your server to be running).

 ## Viewing Activity Logs

 Activity logs of your application can be viewed live and as they occur with the